HOME About Download Subscription FAQ User Guide User Page Promotion Contact 日本語

 When your hand is visible:

-Head*1 / Body Rotation Target*1*2 / Upper Arms / Lower Arms / Hands / Fingers
+Head / Upper Body / Upper Arms / Lower Arms / Hands / Fingers

 When your hand is Not visible: